Trmxv9/controle/README.md

 ## Licença
 Este projeto é licenciado sob a Licença Trmx Codes - consulte o arquivo [LICENSE.md](LICENSE.md) para obter detalhes.

-## EN

-# Personal Financial Control - Trmx Financial Tracker

-## Overview
-Trmx Financial Tracker is a powerful and user-friendly personal finance management system designed to help you take control of your financial activities.
-Keep track of your income, expenses, and overall financial health with ease.

-## Key Features
-- **Individual Histories:** Track financial activities on a per-person basis.
-- **Income and Expenses:** Record and categorize income and expenses.
-- **Individual Totals:** View the total financial activity for each person.
-- **Combined Balance:** Monitor the collective financial balance of all individuals.

-## How to Use
-1. **Person-specific Entries:** Log transactions for each person separately.
-2. **Categorized Transactions:** Differentiate between income and expenses effortlessly.
-3. **Individual Summaries:** Check the overall financial summary for each person.
-4. **Unified Balance:** View the combined financial balance for all individuals.

-## Technologies Used
-- PHP for backend logic
-- HTML5/Tailwind CSS for a simple and intuitive frontend
-- Json for data storage

-## Getting Started
-1. Clone the repository: `git clone https://github.com/Trmxv9/controle.git`
-2. Navigate to the project directory: `cd controle`
-3. Run the application: `Use server like: XAMPP`

-Feel free to explore, contribute, and make this financial tracker your own!

-## License
-This project is licensed under the Trmx Codes License - see the [LICENSE.md](LICENSE.md) file for details.

 ![Trmx Codes](photos/home.png)
 ![Trmx Codes](photos/historico.png)